tvanzyl/tvanzyl.github.io/content/blog/picking_a_topic.md

 True novelty, for example, developing a groundbreaking new algorithm or theoretical framework, is challenging, even at the PhD level.
 Many seemingly novel ideas have already been explored in some form.
 The transition from a Master's, where contribution is key, to a PhD, where novelty is often expected, can be a significant leap.
 Having already completed a Master's, you understand the depth of existing research and how difficult it can be to make groundbreaking discoveries.

 This challenge highlights the importance of:
-- Thorough literature review,
+- thorough literature review,
-- Creative thinking and
+- creative thinking and
-- Collaboration Mentorship.
+- collaboration Mentorship.

 > Example: Developing a new type of neural network architecture that significantly outperforms existing models on a specific task.